 Our no-nonsense guide to help demystify the world of digital identity.

 There are already plenty of digital identity resources out there, so why another?
 Well, most are rather lengthy technical reports which are hard for developers, non-profits, journalists or members of civil society to unpick.
-There’s a lot of confusion about what digital identities are (and are not), and we believe that if the technology is to be genuinely useful then it’s important that people understand them first.
+There’s a lot of confusion about what digital identities are (and are not).
+We believe that if the technology is to be genuinely useful, then it is crucial that people understand the technology first.

-This easy-to-use toolkit aims to provide you everything you need to know about digital identity.
-To make it as accessible as possible we’ve broken it down into eight separate sections so you can dive straight into any area that interests you the most.
-Each section will be launched individually, so keep an eye out as we continue to launch new sections.
+This easy-to-use toolkit aims to provide you with everything you need to know about digital identity.
+In order to make it as accessible as possible, we’ve broken it down into seven separate sections so you can dive straight into the areas that interest you the most.

-This sections unpacks what identity is, what it is used for, the different types of traditional (non-digital) identification, why it matters and some of the consequences of living without identification.
-It also provides a brief history of identification and explores the shift from paper-based to online / digital identities.
+This section unpacks what identity is, what it can be used for, the types of traditional (non-digital) identification and why it matters.
+It also explores the impact of identity and some of the consequences of living without a form of identification, before giving a brief history of identification and looking into the shift from paper-based identities to digital ones.

-How governments, NGOs and the private sector around the world use digital identities.
-This is categorised by sector to give you a sense of the vastly different uses of digital identity, from supporting refugees’ access to critical services and making it easier to collaborate across borders, through to enabling access to a wide range of government and financial services.
+This section details how governments, the private sector and NGOs around the world use digital identities in different ways, from supporting access to critical humanitarian services and facilitating collaboration across borders, to enabling access to a wide range of governmental and financial services.

-Looking at the key privacy and security points that you need to factor in as you plan, develop and build a digital identity system.
-It has a detailed checklist of questions to help you protect your users’ privacy and security at every stage.
+This section explains the key privacy and security points that need to be considered when planning, developing and building a digital identity system.
+It contains a detailed checklist of questions to help protect the privacy and security of the system’s users at every stage.